 QUESTION: But doesn’t your wording “results will follow” amount to adding works as a requirement for salvation?

 ANSWER: No, because the works are not done in order TO BE saved, but rather as a RESULT of one being saved.
 Faith without works is dead (James 2:26), and by their fruit ye shall know them (Mat.
 7:20).

 QUESTION: But how much fruit should we see before we can rest assured that a man is really saved?

 ANSWER: You probably need to ask the Lord about that, since He’s the one who said it, not me.
-Personally, I am content with seeing some sign of spiritual life that I have not seen before: a Bible question once in a while, a visit to church services, a desire to be baptized, or maybe a concern about sin and holy living.
+Personally, at first, I am content with seeing some sign of spiritual life that I have not seen before: a Bible question once in a while, a visit to church services, a desire to be baptized, or maybe a concern about sin and holy living.
 Any of these would indicate the possible presence of a new creature living inside that is beginning to grow.
 As that growth continues, we should expect to see the fruit of the spirit listed in Galatians 5:22-23.